Introduction

 Higher Levels of Exercise

 The level of increased sodium you may need depends on the length of exercise and how much you’re sweating.
-I do have a podcast on hydration out there, where we dive deep into this.
-In that episode, I talk about how everyone has a different level of salt that they sweat out during exercise.
+I do have a podcast on hydration where I talk about how everyone has a different level of salt that they sweat out during exercise.

-Some people excrete a significant amount and some less.
+Some people excrete a significant amount of salt during exercise and some excrete less.
 If you get done exercising and you have this visible white residue on your clothes after they dry, you’re probably someone that excretes a little bit more than average.

-With any exercise that causes you to sweat excessively, such as longer endurance exercise like running/swimming/rowing, Crossfit, and some high volume resistance training workouts, its safe to go with the recommendations I made in the hydration podcast – 1100-1200 mg of sodium (½ tsp) per liter of water per hour.
+With any exercise that causes you to sweat excessively, such as longer endurance exercise like running, swimming, rowing, Crossfit, and some high-volume resistance training workouts, its safe to go with the recommendation of 1,100–1,200 mg of sodium (½ tsp) per liter of water per hour.

-Meaning, take a half tsp of sodium, mix it in a liter of water, and consume one of these sodium-infused liters per hour of intense exercise.
+Meaning, take a half tsp of sodium, mix it in a liter of water, and drink one of these sodium-infused liters per hour of intense exercise.
 These days, supplements like LMNT can help you do this in a tasty way.
-If you’re just doing regular strength training and not sweating a lot, this probably isn’t necessary, but then again it also probably wouldn’t hurt to do this.

 As we come to a close, there are certain signs you should look for to see if you’re low on sodium or need more sodium intake: